jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     command not found: pytest-watch

-  I have to install it in the `virtual environment`_ to use it here
+  I have to install `pytest-watch` in the `virtual environment`_ to use it in the `virtual environment`_

-* I use the `python package manager`_ to see what packages are installed in the virtual environment
+* I use the `python package manager`_ to see what packages are already installed in the virtual environment

   .. code-block:: python